airbeds

 4. Unpack the Air Inflator

 and place it on the floor, at the head of the bed.
-Plug the Air Inflator into a 110-volt electrical outlet.
-The Eclipse, Digital "Deluxe", and Digital "Ultra" Air Inflators all have 2 air outlet ports.
-The Air Inflator should be positioned so that these ports are facing away from the head of the bed.
+Plug the Air Inflator, preferably into a "Surge Protector" or directly into a 110-volt electrical outlet.
+The Digital "Ultra" Air Inflators and the Adjust-A-Rest "SQ"all have 2 air outlet ports or nozzles.
+The Air Inflator should be positioned so that these ports/nozzles are facing away from the head of the bed and towards the wall.
 Take the hoses from the Air Chamber(s) and connect to the air outlet on the Air Inflator.
 Make sure the left hose goes to left port and right hose goes to right port, as they are facing the wall.
-Take the hose from the Air Chamber(s) and connect it to the Air Inflator by pushing the tip of the hose into the air outlet and turning the ring outlet clockwise (Approximately 5-10 Degrees).
-Be careful not to over tighten this connection.
-This will ensure a tight connection.
-You can now slide your Air Inflator under you bed.
-Make sure the hoses are not kinked in any way.
+Take the hose from the Air Chamber(s) and connect it to the Air Inflator by pushing the tip of the hose into the air outlet and turning the ring collar lightly clockwise, until it stops.
+Then lightly turn the collar clockwise (Approximately 1/32") and you will feel a click and the valve is now locked in place.
+You may have to use more torque with your fingertips, in order to lock the CAM valve(s).
+(DO NOT USE ANY TOOLS TO LOCK THE CAMS ON!)
+Again, the valve collar MUST be lock onto the air inflator port, to insure a proper seal.
+You will twist the collar gently clockwise over the Air Inflator Port until it stops and then gently twist the collar approximately a 1/32" more and you should feel or hear a slight "Click" (DO NOT USE ANY TOOLS TO LOCK THE CAM ON!)
+Once the Air Chambers are inflated, you can now slide your Air Inflator under you bed.
+Make sure the hoses are not kinked in any way and be careful when cleaning under the bed, to avoid hitting the attached valves and breaking them.
+If the valves do get broken, they are replaceable.
+Again, we also recommend that the air inflator be plugged into a "Surge protector".
+A single appliance surge protector will work just fine.

 5. Inflate the air mattress: